Amundeep-Dhaliwal/synthetic_data/README.md

   }
 ]
 ```
 By default the name, email, gender and birthdate fields are provided.
-The number of entries is recommended as < 10000 due to performance reasons.
+The number of entries is recommended as < 10000 due to performance.

 Verbose request:
 ```